 There is one thing that you need to remember when storyboarding your infographic:

-It needs to be about your audience, not about you.
+to be about your audience, not about you.

 There is nothing worse than a self-indulgent infographic.
 Don't just talk about your products or services – provide helpful, useful information that helps or inspires your ideal audience.
 [Tweet this]